edatasource/jobs/README.md

 HTML knowledge

 Steps to Apply:

 1. [Apply on upwork.com](https://www.upwork.com/jobs/Java-Developer-HTML-and-Text-Email-Parser-Development_~~99a0b940f2f77db5)
 2. We will contact you with directions for completing the dev exercise (1hr paid)
+3. Final decisions will be made the week of Aug.
+10th